tommeagher/pycar14/project1/README.md

         * We learned that integers and strings are data types

-            * Python has something it calls a compound data type

-            * These are container that can be used to group values together

-        * The list is kind of like a five-gallon bucket with a couple important features
+            * Python has specific types that allow you to group items.
+The list is one of these collections.

                 *  A list is sortable and a list has an index

                     *  Index starts at 0

-                * Allows

-            * A list is [mutable](https://docs.python.org/2/glossary.html#term-mutable), which means you can add and remove content
+                * You can add and remove content

-                * Can add and remove items from specfic indexes
+                    * You can add and remove items from specfic indexes

                 * Lists might contain items of different types, but usually the items all have the same type.

+            * append() allows you to add items to a list

             * pop() returns the element you want to remove.
 Useful to remove and keep an item from a list